Ajmon353/WHSTechNotes/journal.md

 4. Graphs about touchdowns, blocks, interceptions, yards, and plays.
 # February 18, 2025
 The most interesting thing I learned is how your aim works in marvel rivals.
 I learned this from a youtube video.
+# February 28, 2025
+Sland words can be added to dictionaries.
+Some benefits are that it will be easier to communicate and understand since a lot of big words aren't used.
+It is best left informal.
+Misunderstandings might upset the youth and leave them confused.